Why I'm giving up alcohol this July

 Take some time to brain storm ways to have more fun and drink less at the same time.

-I welcome clients to my clinic in Surry Hills, Sydney.
+I welcome clients to consult with me at my clinic in Surry Hills, Sydney.

 This blog contains information from my Bachelor of Health Science degree, continuing research, and from experience gained from working with men and women in my clinic.